protontypes/open-sustainable-technology/README.md

 - [Industry Energy Tool](https://github.com/NREL/Industry-Energy-Tool) -  is a calculator developed by NREL for projecting energy efficiency and fuel switching scenarios for the U.S. industrial sector energy use and emissions at the Census Region and county-level.
 - [Industry Energy Data Book](https://github.com/NREL/Industry-energy-data-book) - summarizes the status of, and identifies the key trends in energy use and its underlying economic drivers across the four industrial subsectors: agriculture, construction, manufacturing, and mining.
 - [CalTRACK](https://github.com/energy-market-methods/caltrack) - methods are developed in an open and transparent stakeholder process that uses empirical testing to define replicable methods for calculating normalized metered energy consumption using either monthly or interval data from an existing conditions baseline.
-- [H2020 CATALYST](https://gitlab.com/project-catalyst) - Converting data centres in energy flexibility ecosystems
+- [H2020 CATALYST](https://gitlab.com/project-catalyst) - Converting data centres in energy flexibility ecosystems.
+- [OpenModelica](https://github.com/OpenModelica/OpenModelica) - is an open-source Modelica-based modeling and simulation environment intended for industrial and academic usage.

 ## Energy System Assessment